Mets, deGrom shut out Reds, 8-0

-Jacob deGrom tossed six scoreless innings and finally received some run support Wednesday afternoon, when the New York Mets ace snapped a seven-start winless streak by earning the victory as the Mets beat the Cincinnati Reds, 8-0, at Citi Field.
+Jacob deGrom tossed six scoreless innings and finally received some run support Wednesday afternoon, when the Mets ace snapped a seven-start winless streak by earning the victory as New York beat the visiting Cincinnati Reds, 8-0, at Citi Field.

 The Mets took two of three from the Reds for just their second series win in 22 series since May 21.
 Cincinnati has lost seven of nine.

-Note: EditorsNote: Tweaks in first, last graf